-The predicted tidal wave of GDPR fines hasn’t materialised, despite a number of high profile data breaches and privacy scandals this year.
+The predicted tidal wave of GDPR fines hasn’t materialised, despite a number of high profile data breaches and privacy scandals.
 Many of these incidents, most notably the Cambridge Analytica / Facebook saga, have escaped punishment simply due to a technicality, in that they actually happened before the legislation came into force, despite being reported afterwards.
 For example, Cambridge Analytica was hit with a £500,000 fine under the previous Data Protection Act (DPA), but this would no doubt have been much higher if punished under the GDPR.

 But the threat is definitely looming, with a number of ongoing cases where it is yet to be seen whether fines will be dished out.
 In September, the ICO served its first official GDPR enforcement notice to a Canadian company, AggregateIQ, giving the company 30 days to audit its data practices or be hit with a maximum £17m fine.
 And a number of recent data breach incidents could spark similar action, in particular Marriott, which saw around 500 million personal data records compromised last month, along with British Airways, which reported an attack affecting hundreds of thousands of customers in September.

 Interestingly, while it is still early days for GDPR enforcement, activity under the original Data Protection Act (DPA) has seen an uptick this year, giving businesses a taste of what could be to come as the new legislation finds its stride.
 Some high-profile examples include credit reporting company, Equifax, which was fined £500,000 for a 2017 breach, Uber which was asked to stump up £385,000 for a 2016 breach and BT, which was hit with a £77,000 fine for sending unsolicited emails.